NE

 Funding Sources

-Year 1 garden construction and implementation costs will be covered by two sources of donations to FPC Moorestown that are separate from the general fund.
+We remain grateful to the sources that allowed for our garden construction and implementation.
+Our original costs were covered by two sources of donations to FPC Moorestown that are separate from the general fund.

-• The Memorial Fund was designated for improvements to the physical property of the church.
+• The first source was the Memorial Fund; designated for improvements to the physical property of the church.

 • A second source of funding was pledged by a member toward the construction of the garden.

-Would you like to make a donation of supplies to the Mustard Seed Cooperative Garden?
+Would you like to make a donation of supplies?

 Please bring new or nice-condition-used garden gloves, clippers, trowels, Alaska fish fertilizer 5-1-1, twine or twist tie roll, melon and pumpkin seeds, and bags of potting soil (for a Strawberry Festival garden craft).
 Please also bring in shoe boxes, which are great produce give-away containers.
 Place your items in the wheelbarrow located in the Miller Commons lobby marked “Donation Station”.
 Thank you for your contribution to the garden.